AndreaSanchezTapia/iyo-apero_ast/content/project/3_jurubatiba/index.md

 ---
-title: 'Community assembly in a peripheral ecosystem of the Brazilian Atlantic forest'
+title: 'Climbing plants community assembly in a peripheral ecosystem of the Brazilian Atlantic forest'
 subtitle: "Restinga de Jurubatiba Biological Reserve"
 author: Andrea Sánchez-Tapia
 excerpt: "A collaboration with Mário Garbin (UFES).
 The role of subordinate species in community assembly in extreme environments"